jonasvj/jonasvj.github.io/cv.md

 GPA: 18.4/20.

 ## Experience
+`2023 - now`
+__PhD student__, Section for Cognitive Systems, DTU Compute, Kongens Lyngby.<br>
+PhD student in probabilistic deep learning.

-`2023 - `
+`2023 - 2023`
 __Research assistant__, DTU Compute, Kongens Lyngby.<br>
 Project employment as a research assistant at the Section for Cognitive Systems, DTU Compute.
-The project is led by Assoc.
-Prof. Michael Riis Andersen and is concerned with Bayesian deep learning and natural language processing.
-The project is in collaboration with WriteReader ApS.
+The project was led by Assoc.
+Prof. Michael Riis Andersen and was concerned with Bayesian deep learning and natural language processing.
+The project was in collaboration with WriteReader ApS.

 `2023 - 2023`
 __Machine learning engineer__, WriteReader ApS, Copenhagen.<br>